Hooks allow you to configure your test environment in three ways:

 Store Secrets in Environment VariablesNever hardcode API keys or passwords in hooks.
 Use environment variables like ${env:API_KEY}.

-Test Hooks IndependentlyVerify your curl commands work correctly before attaching them to flows.
-Test them in your terminal first.
+Test Hooks IndependentlyUse the Test button to verify your hooks work correctly before attaching them to flows.

 Use Teardown Hooks for CleanupAlways clean up test data created by setup hooks to avoid polluting your backend.